 iv) Finding more uses for waste products.

 v) Developing apiaries to produce honey

 i) To bring arid lands under the domain of cultivation to mitigate adverse effects of drought or desertification.

 ii) To restore ecological balance and to promote economic development of villages.

-The approach was based on strategic and participatory research, capacity building, networking and partnership building, based on the principles of social inclusion in access to technologies which help to enhance income and environment.
+The primary approach of the centre is based on strategic and participatory research, capacity building, networking and partnership building, which is in turn based on the principles of social inclusion in access to technologies which help to enhance income and environment.
 Research and outreach strategies are devised to bring economic prosperity to village masses.

-The centre for integrated rural development plays a proactive role in the process of India becoming a developed nation with the focus on holistic developement of villages by helping them participate in developmental activities.
+The centre for integrated rural development plays a proactive role in the process of India becoming a developed nation with a focus on the holistic developement of villages by helping them participate in developmental activities.